LuisFernandoBezerraDaSilva/Portifolio/README.md

 Published version: https://sophts.shop

-For notifications to work, you'll need my private Google key.
+For notifications to work if you run my project locally, you'll need my private Google key.
 I haven't included it on my GitHub for security reasons.